 As the UK’s national academy for engineering, the Royal Academy of Engineering brings together the most successful and talented engineers from across the engineering sectors for a shared purpose: to advance and promote excellence in engineering.

 The Engineering Leadership Award Scheme was created to help undergraduate students, realise their potential and achieve their goals.
 The £5,000 awards are made to provide carefully planned training and experience over the last three years of study which may not be available at the university, but which will furnish students with the skills and capacity to fast-track their career after graduation.

-Third-year students on this degree are eligible to apply.
+Year 3 students on this degree are eligible to apply.
 Apply on the Engineering Leadership Award Scheme website.

 Course materials & costs

 There is no charge for lecture notes or equipment.
 Students are supplied with 500 free print units - but must purchase any additional units.
 However, most coursework is submitted electronically.

 Books are recommended, but not a compulsory purchase.
 The department ensures that the University library is stocked with copies of textbooks.